Contents: Checking the engine oil level ↧ Changing engine oil and oil filter ↧ Engine Oil Life Monitoring System ↧ Gasoline engine ↧ Diesel engine ↧

-To get accurate oil level information, the engine must be warm and the vehicle on a level surface.
+To obtain accurate information about the oil level, the engine must be warm and the car must be on a horizontal surface.

 Checking the engine oil level

-1. Park your vehicle on a level, level surface.
+1. Park the car on a level horizontal surface.

-2. Stop the engine and wait 5 minutes.
+2. Turn off the engine and wait 5 minutes.
 During this time, the oil will have time to drain into the oil pan.
-If this is not done, the oil level on the dipstick will be displayed incorrectly.
+If this is not done, the oil level on the dipstick will be shown incorrectly.

 3. Remove and wipe the dipstick.

-4. Insert the dipstick into the fitting until it stops.
+4. Insert the oil dipstick into the fitting until it stops.

 5. Remove the dipstick again.

 6. Check the oil level on the dipstick.
-The oil level must be between the MIN and MAX marks.
-If the level is hard to read, look at the back.
+The oil level should be between the MIN and MAX marks.
+If the level is difficult to read, look from the back.

-Depending on the type of engine, different types of oil dipsticks are used.
+Depending on the engine type, different types of oil dipsticks are used.

-7. If the level is below the MIN·mark, add the required amount of oil of the same grade and viscosity as the engine to raise the oil level to maximum.
-Exceeding the MAX mark is unacceptable.
+7. If the level is below the MIN mark, add the required amount of oil of the same grade and viscosity as in the engine to raise the oil level to the maximum.
+Exceeding the MAX mark is not allowed.

-Warning: Motor oil is an irritant and can cause poisoning or death if swallowed.
+Warning: Motor oil is an irritant and may cause poisoning or death if swallowed.

 Keep coolant out of reach of children.

-Avoid regular or prolonged contact of engine oil with skin.
+Avoid regular or prolonged contact of motor oil with skin.

-After working with engine oil, wash exposed skin with soap or a special cleaner.
+After working with motor oil, wash exposed skin areas with soap or a special cleaner.

-Warning: Adding too much engine oil can affect engine performance.
+Warning: Adding too much engine oil may affect engine performance.

 Do not allow the oil level to exceed the MAX mark on the dipstick.
-Exceeding the maximum level of engine oil can have the following consequences:
+Exceeding the maximum engine oil level may have the following consequences:

 - Increased oil consumption.

-- The formation of excessive deposits in the engine.
+- Formation of excessive carbon deposits in the engine.

 Changing engine oil and oil filter